espra/core/src/README.md

 scalable, failure-tolerant, synchronised updates and multi-version
 deployment.

-But, for now, `ampzero deploy` is all we have.
+But, for now, `amp deploy` is all we have.

 **Customising Your Instance**